What do you do when you can't get your checkbook to balance?

 Valerie in Ann Arbor, MI

 Answer to the question from India about how to balance your checkbook.
-Get yourself a Quicken program for your computer.
+Get yourself Quicken.
 Put all the information into it from your checkbook and it pretty much balances it itself.
 I keep a separate checkbook on paper but also record all this information into the Quicken program.
 There is also the reconciliation part in the program that is self explanatory.

 I am an accountant by profession and I would like to respond with some tips for India about balancing a checkbook.
 The best place to start is the back of your bank statement.
 Virtually every bank statement has printed instructions on the reverse for how to balance your checkbook.
 It's really pretty easy IF you keep track of your transactions.
 Start by recording every check, every ATM withdrawal or deposit, and every debit card purchase in your check register.
 If you have trouble remembering to do that, spend just a little extra on duplicate checks, the type with a carbonless copy of each check.
 Stick your ATM and debit card receipts in your wallet and periodically post them to your check register.
 If your spouse can't or won't participate and balancing your checkbook is important to you, consider separate accounts.